bobbimanners/Applecorn/README.md

 ### Star Commands

+Applecorn implements the command line interface for MOS built-in functions and also for accessing the filingsystem.
+Following Acorn conventions, these commands are all invoked with a leading asterix `*`.

+#### Applecorn Commands

+These commands are specific to Applecorn.

 `*QUIT` - Terminate Applecorn and quit to ProDOS.
-Because the 'BBC Micro' lives in auxiliary memory, you can usually restart Applecorn by running it again and recover your program with `OLD`.
+Because the 'BBC Micro' lives in auxiliary memory, you can usually restart Applecorn by running it again and (assuming you are using BBC BASIC) recover your program with `OLD`.

+`*FAST` - turn Apple II accelerator on (supports GS, Ultrawarp and ZipChip).

+`*SLOW` - turn Apple II accelerator off (supports GS, Ultrawarp and ZipChip).

+#### MOS Commands

+The following commands correspond to those in the original Acorn MOS.

-`*HELP [topic]` - Prints out information similar to the same command on the BBC micro.
+`*HELP [topic]` - Prints out information in a manner similar to the same command on the BBC micro.
-  - `*HELP` shows the version number and the current language ROM in use, followed by a list of any other 'sideways ROMs' in the virtual system.
+  - `*HELP` with no argument shows the Applecorn MOS version number and the current language ROM in use, followed by a list of any other 'sideways ROMs' in the virtual system.
   - `*HELP FILE` shows the available filing system star commands.
   - `*HELP HOSTFS` shows the available HostFS star commands.
   - `*HELP MOS` shows the MOS star commands unrelated to the filing system.

+`*ECHO This is some text` - echo a line of text to the screen.

+`*FX a[,x,y]` - invokes `OSBYTE` MOS calls.

+`*OPT` - sets file system options.  `*OPT 255,x` may be used to enable or disable debugging output.

+`*KEY keynum <text>` - Programs a user-defined function key.
+**NOT YET IMPLEMENTED**.

+`*CODE x,y` - Invokes user machine code through the user vector `USERV`.
+6502 registers X and Y are initialized according to the value of the two numeric arguments provided.

+`*LINE <text>` - Invokes user machine code through the user vector `USERV`.
+6502 registers X and Y are initialized to point at the command-line text provided (X is least significant byte, Y most significant byte.)

+`*TV n` - This command does nothing.
+It is provided for compatibility because it is common for BBC Micro programs to use the `*TV` command to adjust the vertical position of the picture on the monitor.

+#### HostFS Filing System Commands

+This set of commands relates to filesystem operations, which would correspond to the Disk Filing System (DFS) or Advanced Disk Filing System (ADFS) of the BBC Micro.

 `*CAT [<*objspec*>]` (or `*. [*objspec*]`) - Simple listing of the files in the specified directory, or the current working directory ('current prefix') if